Coldplay: 2011–2012: Mylo Xyloto

 On 19 October 2011, Coldplay performed songs at Apple Inc.'s private memorial for Steve Jobs, including "Viva la Vida", "Fix You", "Yellow" and "Every Teardrop Is a Waterfall".
 On 26 October their "Amex Unstaged" concert at the Plaza de Toros de Las Ventas in Madrid, Spain, was streamed by YouTube as a live webcast directed by Anton Corbijn.
 On 30 November 2011, Coldplay received three Grammy Award nominations for the 54th Annual Grammy Awards which took place on 12 February 2012 in Los Angeles, and the band performed with Rihanna at the ceremony.
 On 12 January 2012, Coldplay were nominated for two Brit Awards.
 On 21 February 2012, they were awarded the Brit Award for Best British Group for the third time.
 The album was the best-selling rock album in the United Kingdom, selling 908,000 copies.
 The album's second single, "Paradise", was also the best-selling rock single in the UK, selling 410,000 copies.
 At the 2012 MTV Video Music Awards, "Paradise" won Best Rock Video.
 Mylo Xyloto has sold over 8 million copies globally.

 Coldplay headlined the closing ceremony of the London 2012 Paralympic Games on 9 September 2012, where they performed alongside other artists including Rihanna and Jay-Z. To tie in with their performance at the closing ceremony, the group gave permission for bands who were participating in the Bandstand Marathon the opportunity to perform their 2008 single "Viva la Vida" to celebrate the end of the games.

 In October 2012, the music video for Coldplay's song "Hurts Like Heaven" was released.
-The video was based on the story of Mylo Xyloto, a boy who grew up in tyranny ran by Major Minus.
+The video was based on the story of Mylo Xyloto, a boy who grew up in tyranny run by Major Minus.
 The fictional comics titled Mylo Xyloto continued on the story portrayed in the music video when the series was released in early 2013.
 A concert documentary film and live album Live 2012 chronicles their tour in support of the Mylo Xyloto album.
 The film premiered theatrically for one night only, 13 November 2012, and was released on CD and home video on 19 November 2012.

-On 21 November, after a concert in Brisbane, Australia as part on the group's Mylo Xyloto Tour, Coldplay hinted they were set to take a three-year break from touring.
+On 21 November, after a concert in Brisbane, Australia as part of the group's Mylo Xyloto Tour, Coldplay hinted they were set to take a three-year break from touring.
 They performed two shows with Jay-Z in the Barclays Center, Brooklyn, New York, on 30 December and New Year's Eve, which ended the Mylo Xyloto Tour.
 The Mylo Xyloto Tour was named the fourth-highest-grossing tour of 2012 worldwide with more than $171.3 million earned from ticket sales.